Tax Deductions For Your HSA

 - Tax-subsidized Expenses of an HSA

 - HSA Premium and Tax Savings

-The contribution you make to your Health Savings Account (HSA) is 100% tax deductible up to a limit of $6,450 for a family, and $3,250 for an individual.
+The contribution you make to your health savings account (HSA) is 100 percent tax-deductible up to a limit of $6,550 for a family and $3,300 for an individual.
 Your HSA-qualified health insurance must be in place by December 1st in order to qualify for a current year tax deduction.
 Therefore, we recommend getting your application submitted no later than November 30th.

 You can withdraw money from your account at any time.
 If the money is used to cover medical expenses, you never pay any taxes on it.
 Any money not used grows tax-deferred, like an IRA.
 IMPORTANT: you must have your HSA insurance in place before December 1st in order to qualify for this valuable tax deduction for 2013.

 Disclaimer: HSA for America and its affiliates are not engaged in rendering tax, investment or legal advice.
 Federal and state tax regulations are subject to change.
 If tax, investment or legal advice is required, seek the services of a licensed professional.